 Hold one of the option keys and type the Unicode hexadecimal values to insert symbols.
 For example, option + 2A37 will produce the double circle cross sign like ⨷.
 You can toggle the input method back to ABC after typing the symbols.
 In most cases, you can continue with U+ input method as it should still work for typing standard letters.

 Limitations of Unicode Hex Input

-Remember, this will work on all Mac applications.
-However, Character Viewer will not work on other applications like Microsoft Word on Mac.
+Remember, this will work on all applications in Mac including third-party applications like Microsoft Word.